These Waves of Girls: Web-based hypertext

 In an interview with TechTV immediately after receiving the ELO Award for These Waves of Girls, Fisher said the experience of writing with links and multiple modalities was exciting: "Writing in a hypertext environment, and working on the links as you're working on the writing, that becomes another way of writing - I think there is a new grammar to hypermedia."
 However, she also noted that "what I love best about traditional writing, I could keep."

 In 2001, publishing a story on the web was still fairly unusual.
 Koskimaa notes that this affects the experience of reading the work itself: "it situates itself in the huge docuverse of the Internet –even though there are no links from the work reaching outside of its self-contained whole, through the web browser functionality it is always just one click away from other documents in the Web".

+George Landow in his 2006 textbook, Hypertext 3.0. explains that this work is link intensive and provides navigational links as well as semantic links within the text.

 The hypertextual structure is what Koskimaa calls a textbook example of "associative hypertext".
 Larry McCaffery described the linking as working in "often surprising ways that establish hidden connections that often seem to be operating on the basis of emotional, associational logic".